francesco-velluto/se2023-15-thesis-management/backend/README.md

 npm install
 npm start
 ```
-This will install all the dependencies and start the server on port 8000.
+This will install all the dependencies and start the server on port 8080.

+### Configuration

+A configuration file is present in `src/config.json`.
+Currently it contains the following configuration options:
+- `BACKEND_SERVER_PORT`: Port on which the backend server will run

 ### Starting the server in development mode
 ```bash